 The infrastructure and/or process must address, at minimum, interruptions at traction and non-traction loads operated by the project.
 In addition, commit to a plan to establish automated infrastructure for interruption monitoring within three years.

-All projects

-Use the standard database structure specified in the Reference Guide to document interruption data for all the three system voltage levels for a minimum period of three months.

 STANDARDS AND REFERENCES

 Institute of Electrical and Electronics Engineers (IEEE) Guide for Collecting, Categorizing and Utilizing Information Related to Electric Power Distribution Interruption Events – IEEE Standard 1782 – 2014.